 Share

-Been bitten by inflation?
-Here’s how inflation-linked bonds can protect you
+Here’s how inflation-linked bonds can help protect your nest egg

-But there are things you can do to hedge the effects of inflation or even make inflation a friend.
+But there are things you can do to hedge the effects of inflation or even make inflation your friend.
 One popular investment vehicle is called inflation-linked bonds (ILBs).

 How can ILBs protect your nest egg from inflation?

-Say, for instance, you decided to purchase an ILB issued at $1,000 with a fixed annual coupon of 5 per cent.
+Say, for instance, you decided to purchase an ILB issued at $1,000 with a fixed annual coupon of 5%.
 If the inflation rate remains unchanged, the bond will pay you interest of $50 every year.

-However, if the CPI rises 2 per cent, the principal will then be adjusted to $1,020, and the annual coupon payment you receive will increase to $51.
+However, if the CPI rises 2%, the principal will then be adjusted to $1,020, and the annual coupon payment you receive will increase to $51.
 When the bond matures, its principal will be adjusted for inflation.

 What this means is that ILBs can preserve your purchasing power and thus overcome one of the biggest drawbacks of traditional bonds.